 Flex dining or Contemporary dining started as a pilot program in June 2018 on two routes, Lakeshore Limited and Capitol Limited.
 The traditional dining cars turned into sleeper lounges, and the meals became prepared meals.

 In October 2019, Amtrak Contemporary “2.0” rolled out.
 Not only did they change the food selection and ditched the boxes, but Amtrak expanded the meal service to all long-distance trains running East of the Mississippi.

 Since the beginning of this program, your first adult beverage has been “on Amtrak.”
 Amtrak offers other complimentary drinks to sleeper passengers while the sleeper car lounge attendant is on duty.
 You can purchase additional adult beverages from the Sleeper Lounge or the cafe car.

 Amtrak Flex Dining Menus

 Amtrak flex dining selections can change at any time.
 Lunch and dinner are the same offerings, including meat and vegetarian meals.
 Breakfast offers a selection of oatmeal, a warm sandwich, yogurt, omelet, and more.
 (The meals onboard may not appear exactly as in the photo)

-Your first adult beverage is “on Amtrak,” and other drinks are complimentary throughout the trip.
-Additional adult drinks can be purchased from this or the cafe car if so desired.
+Your first adult beverage is “on Amtrak,” and other complimentary drinks throughout the trip.
+You can purchase additional adult drinks from this or the cafe car.